What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 In short: the Tomir 2.0 is stronger, more comfortable and better suited for long trail runs and outdoor adventures.

-Now for the specs of the Tomir 2.
-We’ll stick to the basics:
+Now for the Tomir 2's specs.
+We'll stick to the basics:

 Weight